mdfaisalhameed/Mobile-AdHoc-Networks-using-DSR/README.md

 The project successfully visualized the DSR protocol's route discovery and maintenance processes, demonstrating its effectiveness in dynamic MANET environments.

-## References

-1. NetSim Documentation
-2. Research papers on MANETs and DSR protocol

-## Project Structure

-- `README.md`: This file.
-- `CN_Report.pdf`: Detailed project report.
-- `src/`: Source files for the project (if any).
-- `results/`: Simulation results and analysis.

 ## How to Run

 1. Clone the repository: